 Countless studies, theories, essays and more have been published on the influences that make a child the individual it will grow up to be.
 Which factors decide on the kind of woman or man it will be, what forms its character traits and its ability to manage life?
+We are convinced that the split of genetic, educational and environmental factors has

-At the Global Natives Club, we are convinced that the split of genetic, educational and environmental factors has no given percentages - their powers differ from child to child.
+no given percentages - their powers differ from child to child. |

 We conducted a survey amongst members in 2011.

-2017 it was repeated with virtually identical results.
-One of the most important findings was the fact that an overwhelming majority of 92% of all mothers and fathers stated: “We want to play a much stronger part in the definition of the peer groups our children socialize with.” |
+2017 and 2022 it was repeated with virtually identical results.
+One of the most important findings was the fact that an overwhelming majority of 92% of all mothers and fathers stated: “We want to create peer groups for our children that are mutually beneficial.
+We want to lift each other up.”
+Positive Peer Pressure means ...Extending our kids' peer groups for wider mental horizons, a broader set of values and role models

 .